bescott9944/SpectrWm-Binary-Build/README.md

 with that said this script is a good starting place.I have not tested this script on anything other than Linux Mint 20, in a VM for testing purpose...

 WARNING: USE AT YOUR OWN RISK!

-I or any of my affiliates will or will not be held responsible for any loss of data, software, operating systems, damage to, wiping of, altering of, and any other thing else that might happen using this script!That also includes the urges to drink lots of coffee, Rum, eating of junk food, and eating lots of
+Myself or any of my affiliates will not be held responsible for any loss of data, software, operating systems, damage to, wiping of, altering of, and any other thing else that might happen using this script!That also includes the urges to drink lots of coffee, Rum, eating of junk food, and eating lots of
 Hot Pockets, and not to limited to the building of bonfires, dancing around said bonfires and howling at the MOON!
 YOU HAVE BEEN WARNED! -BES